sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> ere are also languages (see Exercise 4.31) that give programmers de-tailed control over the strictness of the procedures they define.~~
 - ~~> we can build our evaluator to memoize, not to memoize, or leave this an option for programmers (exercise 4.31).
 As you might expect from chapter 3, these choices raise issues that become both subtle and confusing in the presence of assignments.
 (See exercises 4.27 and 4.29.)~~
   Same problems shown also in Exercise 3.51, 52.
-- > By incorporating a search mechanism into the evaluator, we are eroding the distinction between purely declarative descriptions and imperative specifications of how to compute answers.
-We'll go even farther in this direction in section 4.4.
+- ~~> By incorporating a search mechanism into the evaluator, we are eroding the distinction between purely declarative descriptions and imperative specifications of how to compute answers.
+We'll go *even farther* in this direction in section 4.4.~~ i.e. just "what is" -> how.
 - ~~> Section 4.3.1 introduces amb and explains how it supports nondeterminism through the evaluator's automatic search mechanism.
 Section 4.3.2 presents examples of nondeterministic programs, and section 4.3.3 gives the details of how to implement the amb evaluator by modifying the ordinary Scheme evaluator.~~
   - > explains how it supports nondeterminism through the evaluator's automatic search mechanism search "search".
   -
-- > Similar ideas, arising from logic and theorem proving, led to the genesis in Edinburgh and Marseille of the elegant language Prolog (which we will discuss in section 4.4).
+- ~~> Similar ideas, arising from *logic* and theorem proving, led to the genesis in Edinburgh and Marseille of the elegant language Prolog (which we will discuss in section 4.4).~~
 - ~~> Alyssa's technique ``falls into'' one of these recursions and gets stuck.
 See exercise 4.50 for a way to deal with this.~~
-- > some of the work of coarse matching can be done when the data base is constructed ...
-Our implementation, described in Section 4.4.4, contains a simple-minded form of such an optimization.
+- ~~> some of the work of coarse matching can be done when the data base is constructed ...
+Our implementation, described in Section 4.4.4, contains a simple-minded form of such an optimization.~~
 - ~~> These two streams are combined (using *stream-append-delayed*, section 4.4.4.6) to make a stream of *all the ways* that the given pattern can be satisfied *consistent with the original frame* (see exercise 4.71).~~
 - ~~> The output streams for the various disjuncts of the or are computed separately and *merged using the interleave-delayed procedure* from section 4.4.4.6.
 (See exercises 4.71 and 4.72.)~~
   4.72 shows why we don't use `append`.